vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_creation_EN.md

        - a `website` address (a portfolio website managed by the photographer, separately from their club portfolio).
 This shows up in the app and via Photo Club Hub HTML as a clickable link.
        - any special roles of the member such as `"isChairman": true`.
 These are displayed in the app and via Photo Club Hub HTML.
        - `membershipStartDate`.
 This is currently displayed using Photo Club Hub HTML.
-       - `keywords` indication the main genres per photographer.
+       - `expertises` indication the main genres per photographer.
 It is currently an [unfinished feature](https://github.com/vdhamer/Photo-Club-Hub/issues/465), and will be covered in a separate instruction file.
 You can already start providing this data.
-Best to stick to the keywords found in [this file](https://github.com/vdhamer/Photo-Club-Hub/issues/465).
+Best to stick to the expertises found in [this file](https://github.com/vdhamer/Photo-Club-Hub/issues/465).
 </details></p>